sematic-ai/sematic/docs/execution-modes.md

-When Sematic submits Kubernetes jobs, it needs to package all your dependencies (e.g. your pipeline code, local Python modules, third-party pip packages, static libraries, etc) and ship them to the remote cluster.
+When Sematic submits Kubernetes jobs, it needs to package all your dependencies (e.g. your pipeline code, local Python modules, third-party pip packages, static libraries, etc.) and ship them to the remote cluster.
 For more on how Sematic handles dependency packaging, see
 [Sematic and Container Images](./container-images.md)